atsushieno/uapmd/docs/design/PLUGIN_ID_AND_CATALOG.md

 4. consistent: like a cool URL never changes, a plugin of the same identifier should maintain backward compatibility of its audio/MIDI outputs.
 5. fast scanning: each plugin format provides optimal way to scan plugin so that users can quickly identify which to instantiate, and multi-format wrappers like Remidy should not block their efficient design.
 6. platform-agnostic: the identifier should work for a plugin that works across multiple platforms.
-6. **format-agnostic**: the identifier should work for a plugin states work across multiple formats
+7. **format-agnostic**: the identifier should work for a plugin states work across multiple formats

 ### instantiation

 Regarding #1, a plugin ID within the format usually does not describe which format it is in.
 Therefore, to achieve #1, we need **both** a plugin ID and the format specifier.

 It should be noted that the actual plugin ID **might** depend on the actual `AudioPluginFormat` implementation.
-Unless there is only one dominant `AudioPluginFormat` class, the format identifier should also **identify the implementation** (Remidy itself provides the reference implementations for VST3 and AU and we use `vst3` and `au` for each).
+Unless there is only one dominant `AudioPluginFormat` class, the format identifier should also **identify the implementation** (Remidy itself provides the reference implementations for VST3 and AU and we use `VST3` and `AU` for each).

 ### fast instantiation